felias-fogg/dw-link/docs/manual.md

 <a name="worstcase"></a>
 ### 3.4 Worst-case scenario

 So, what is the worst-case scenario when using debugWIRE?
 As described in [Section 2](#section2), first the DWEN fuse is programmed using ISP programming.
-Then one has to power-cycle in order to reach the debugWIRE state, in which you can communicate with the target over the RESET line.
+Then one has to power-cycle to reach the debugWIRE state, in which you can communicate with the target over the RESET line.
 If this kind of communication fails, you cannot put the target back in a state, in which ISP programming is possible.
 Your MCU is *bricked*.
 It still works with the firmware programmed last time.
 However, the only way to reset the MCU is now to power-cycle it.
-Further, it is impossible to reprogram it using ISP programming.

-There are two ways out.
-First you can try to make the RESET line compliant with the debugWIRE requirements.
+Additionally, it is impossible to reprogram it using ISP programming.
+And when you press the RESET button, then the MCU halts!
+One way to try to resurrect your MCU is to make the RESET line compliant with the debugWIRE requirements.
 Then you should be able to connect to the target using the hardware debugger.

+However, I have seen cases where the transition into debugWIRE mode was apparently incomplete and the MCU neither reacted to ISP programming nor did it respond with a 'U' after a break, which it should after having switched to debugWIRE mode.
+I have not yet nailed down under which circumstances this happens and I have not found anything about that on the web.
+In this case, only HV programming helps.

-Second, you can use high-voltage programming, where 12 volt have to be applied to the RESET pin.
+The most reliable way to resurrect you MCU is high-voltage programming, where 12 volt have to be applied to the RESET pin, and a lot of other things have to happen.
 So you either remove the chip from the board and do the programming offline or you remove any connection from the RESET line to the Vcc rail and other components on the board.
 Then you can use either an existing high-voltage programmer or you [build one on a breadboard](https://github.com/felias-fogg/RescueAVR).

 <a name="section4"></a>

 ## 4. Installation of firmware and hardware setup

 There are only a few steps necessary for installing the dw-link firmware on the hardware debugger, most of which you probably already have done.
-For the hardware setup, you need a breadboard or a development board with one of the chips that speak debugWIRE.
+For the hardware setup, you need a breadboard or a development board with one of the chips that speaks debugWIRE.

 <a name="section41"></a>